UninformedPleb/adore/README.md

 }
 ```

-This first sets up the ad-hoc database connection from the ConnectionLoader
+This starts with the ad-hoc database connection from the provider and connection
-holding the registered provider factory and database connection needed.
-This
+string information registered in the ConnectionLoader.
+This ad-hoc database
-database object can be constructed anew every time or cached and reused.
-Either
+object can be constructed anew every time or cached and reused.
+Either usage is
-usage is fine.
+fine.
 It is thread-safe.

 Then it creates the Query for the stored procedure and passes a parameter to it.